X-D-R/ARCube/README.md

 - Registrating object from image for futher detection.
 - Detecting an object in images and videos using algorithms: "ORB", "KAZE", "AKAZE", "BRISK", "SIFT".
 - Displaying and saving detection results as image or video.
+- Using all the project features by scripts

 ## Requirements